Alnyle/Techy-note/Devops/Linux/Basics/8_Environment variables.md

 export [VARIABLE_NAME_IN_CAPITAL]=value
 ```

-after you add your environment variable you have to close and open your shell again to load the new environment variables you add recently
+after you add your environment variable you have to close and open your shell again to load the new environment variables you added recently